We are a multicultural, multilingual group of five associates with broad backgrounds and a common interest; improving the human response to adversity.

 Dr. Julien Perille is a clinical psychologist in private practice with offices in Portland and Brunswick, Maine.
 With a childhood spent in France, North Africa, and South America, he is fluent in French, Spanish and English and is able to offer therapy to individuals and couples in all three languages.
 He is committed to diversity and finding ways to help individuals from cultural minorities access services.

-Dr. Perille became involved with Building Resilience in 2014 after meeting with Dr. Breazeale and is a partner in Building Resilience, L.L.C.
+Dr. Perille became involved with Building Resilience in 2014 after meeting with Dr. Breazeale and is a co-founder of Building Resilience Associates.
 Through his participation in workshops, consultations and networking with community members, he continues his efforts to find ways to empower individuals and communities to bounce back from the barriers they face.

 Maurice Bahati M. Namwira, Co-Founder